philc/book-notes/bringing up bebe - druckerman.md

     * "By the time a child is three, French birthday parties are dropoffs."
   * "Most kids just choose one activity per school term."
   * "The let-them-be principle comes straight from Francois Dolto, the patron saint of French parenting.
 Dolto very clearly argued for leaving a child alone, safely, to muddle about and figure things out for herself."
 * Caca boudin (chap 9)
   * (French public preschool is off on Wednesdays.
 That's nice.)
   * French parents, about delaying reading until 6 or 7:
     * "She and her husband say that at this stage it's much more important for children to learn social skills, how to organize their thoughts, and how to speak well."
   * Training children to say hello, to show respect, and acknowledgment of others:
-    * "It turns out that in French there are four magic words: sil vous plait (please), merci (thank you, bonjour (hello), and au revoir (good-bye).
+    * "It turns out that in French there are four magic words: sil vous plait (please), merci (thank you), bonjour (hello), and au revoir (good-bye).
 Please and thank you are necessary, but not nearly sufficient.
 Bonjour and au revoir -- and bonjour in particular -- are crucial."
     * "Bonjour madame/monsieur" in particular.